-The Junior Olympic program was developed with the belief all athletes, regardless of their potential, must have a solid foundation of basic skills in order to advance safely.
+The Developmental Program was developed with the belief all athletes, regardless of their potential, must have a solid foundation of basic skills in order to advance safely.
 The program allows the gymnast to advance at her own pace, on occasion, competing in more than one level in a year.
-BRAG's Women's Junior Olympic Program is divided into two groups; Compulsory (Levels 3-5) and Optional (Levels 6-10).
+BRAG's Developmental Program is divided into two groups; Compulsory (Levels 3-5) and Optional (Levels 6-10).
 The Compulsory Levels are progressive in nature, building upon the skills required at the previous level.
 Competitive opportunities are provided up to and including the USA Gymnastics State Championships.
 With Optional Levels 6-10, Levels 6, 7, 8, and 9 have difficulty restrictions, while Level 10 has no restrictions in the skill choice.
 Levels 6 and 7 have competitive opportunities up to and including State Championships.
-Additional competitive opportunities are provided for Levels 8-10, with the Level 10 competitive season culminating at the Junior Olympic National Championships, Level 9 at the Eastern Championships and Level 8 at the Regional Championships.
+Additional competitive opportunities are provided for Levels 8-10, with the Level 10 competitive season culminating at the USA Gymnastics National Championships, Level 9 at the Eastern Championships and Level 8 at the Regional Championships.
 Generally, to be considered for a collegiate scholarship in the sport of gymnastics, a gymnast has competitive experience as a Level 10 gymnast.

-The Xcel Program is designed to offer a broad-based, affordable competitive experience outside the traditional Junior Olympic Program.
+The Xcel Program is designed to offer a broad-based, affordable competitive experience outside the traditional Developmental Program.
 The Xcel Program has five competitive levels; Bronze, Silver, Gold, Platinum, and Diamond.
 There are USA Gymnastics State Championships at each Xcel level.

 Xcel is a great program for gymnasts that:

-• Are at a variety of levels, abilities, ages and commitment levels and want to enjoy all the benefits that gymnastics has to offer while having more flexibility than the Junior Olympic Program.
+• Are at a variety of ages, abilities, and commitment levels; and want to enjoy all the benefits that gymnastics has to offer while having more flexibility than the Developmental Program.

 • Have a passion for gymnastics and want to stay involved in the sport for the long term, while not striving for the goal of being a Level 10 or Elite gymnast.

-• Cannot be in the gym the number of hours the Junior Olympic Program requires because of other activities or sports but still want to be a competitive gymnast.
+• Cannot be in the gym the number of hours the Junior Olympic Program requires due to other activities or sports but still want to be a competitive gymnast.

 • Have fears of skills the Junior Olympic and Compulsory Programs require.
 In Xcel, the skill requirements are more flexible.